michaelw730/irish/resources/now-youre-talking/unit1.md

 Go maith.
 People often add
 ... go raibh maith agat. ... thank you.
-Agus tú fein?
+Agus tú féin?
 And yourself?

-When responding to Agus tú fein? people generally avoid repeating Tá mé go maith. and use instead Tá mé go breá..
+When responding to Agus tú féin? people generally avoid repeating Tá mé go maith. and use instead Tá mé go breá..
 Listen to some examples on the tape.
 The words mé and tú are called pronouns and are used when you don't need to or want to repeat a noun.
 Here is a list of pronouns, accompanied by the present tense of the verb bí (be).

 Tá mé (I am)